 Pinterest is great for getting traffic to your online store since the picture is the link- all customers have to do is double click the photo and they are sent directly to where they can buy it!
 Pinterest has a buyable pins option that you can link your products to as well.

-Tumblr is a blog platform that you can post photos on, and link your store description in them.
+Tumblr is a blog platform that you can post photos on, and link your store description.
 If you search and follow the right communities on the website then you can usually target some customers and get a following going.
-This would be an excellent project for a rainy day, and it is easy to leave to its own devices.
+This would be an excellent project for a rainy day.
 Check on it once or twice a week, and post relatively regularly.

 SnapChat is best used with the Story feature, which allows all of your followers to see it at once whenever they choose to throughout the day.
 This would be a great platform for after you have a following on other platforms- direct your customers to see what you are up to in real time.